 Car tie-down chains are only really used for securing a vehicle by the frame.
 You will find a variety of chain lengths and types of hooks that work with different automotive brands, but unless your trailer is built with securement points for chain tie-downs it’s safer to invest in strap systems.
 Straps are more versatile for hauling and are designed to be secured by the axle or wheels, which throws out the need for buying specific hooks for the brand of vehicle you may be hauling that day.

-Inspecting for damages of tire straps is relatively simple!
+Inspecting for damages to tire straps is relatively simple!

 First, check the strap itself.
 Good quality tire straps should have safety and inspection information sewn on the tag; follow the safety and inspection instructions listed there.